starlinetor/Cybersecurity_Class_2026/README.md

-# Cyb_and_ND_Malware_Evasion_Mechanisms
+# Cybersecurity & National Defence : Network Encryption and Traffic Analysis
-Latex repo for the Malware Evasion Mechanisms presentation on Cyber Security and National Defence
+Latex repo for the Network Encryption and Traffic Analysis on Cyber Security and National Defence